 - 27. Finish a project that your love one was working on before her passing (for example: knitting a sweater, finishing a painting or a poem).

 - 28. If your loved one had an old watch that no longer works, replace the watch face with your favourite portrait photograph of your loved one.
+What a simple, but beautiful celebration of life idea!

 - 29. Decorate a tree in your backyard to create a memorial tree.
 You can fill mason jars halfway with water and float your loved one’s favourite flower or a floating candle in them.
 Then attach a wire handle to the top of the mason jar and hang them in the tree.
 You can even add a plaque with her name on it.
 Or if the bark of the tree is smooth, you could paint her name on the tree in water-based paint.